WordPress/hosting-handbook/server-environment.md

 By choosing a web server, PHP and a database you will get your WordPress base installation working at first.

-If you already have WordPress installed and want to know what you have, we recommend using the WordPress Community Plugin called [Health Check & Troubleshooting](https://wordpress.org/plugins/health-check/) (more [help for this plugin](https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/)).
-If you have WordPress 5.2+, the system already has check tools to have that information in the Site Health section (at Tools in the menu).
+If you have WordPress 5.2+, the Admin already has check tools to have that information in the Site Health section (at Tools in the menu).
+If you have an older version, you can activate the Site Health section installing the WordPress Community Plugin called [Health Check & Troubleshooting](https://wordpress.org/plugins/health-check/) (more [help for this plugin](https://make.wordpress.org/support/handbook/appendix/troubleshooting-using-the-health-check/)).